ChristianOrr/feature-attribution-methods-jax/README.md

  - Class discriminative (localizes the category in the image), shown in [Grad-CAM].

 #### Cons:
- - Low resolution saliency map.
+ - Low resolution attribution map.
  - Requires more code and complexity than CAM while providing similar accuracy.

 ### Guided Grad-CAM

-Calculates the attributions from both Grad-CAM and guided backprop, then multiplies them together to produce the final saliency map.
+Calculates the attributions from both Grad-CAM and guided backprop, then multiplies them together to produce the final attribution map.

 #### Requirements:
  - Classification Model: A convolutional neural network.